Contingencyplana/high_command_ai_0/planning/alfa_zero_nightlands_duet_storyboard.md

 2. Use `storyboard preview` for cues before dispatching.
 	- Status output now shows the remaining cooldown timer and the next eligible timestamp; only use `storyboard run force` if explicitly cleared.
 3. Execute `storyboard run` and monitor output summary plus telemetry log.
 The action log (`logs/alfa_zero/play_session_actions.log`) captures trace, force flag, and payload references automatically.
    - Status output now shows the remaining cooldown timer and the next eligible timestamp; only use `storyboard run force` if explicitly cleared.
-4. Review `logs/alfa_zero/session_metrics.jsonl` to verify both dispatch steps and the `storyboard_run` aggregate were recorded.
+4. Review `logs/alfa_zero/session_metrics.jsonl` to verify both dispatch steps and the `storyboard_run` aggregate were recorded, then confirm the append-only feed at `exchange/attachments/telemetry/nightlands_duet/nightlands_duet_storyboard_sync_feed.jsonl` picked up the run and any follow-on targeted sync.
 5. Append ledger entry (`exchange/ledger/2025-11.md`) citing the duet run and evidence log path.
 6. File telemetry snippets or screenshots into the applicable report when closing the work order.